 Take a trip through our gallery right through this page.
 From the blown glass of owner Bob Meyer to paintings by award-winning local watercolorists, we have a lot of beautiful and high quality work.
 Take a look!

 Bob has developed a line of Light Shades that are available in multiple sizes, shapes, colors, and even how much light they let through.
 These Shades can be used with pendant fixtures, chandeliers, table lamps, sconces, and even floor lamps.
-Take a look at how light truly brings blown glass to life.see more
+Light truly brings blown glass to life.

 We offer a great variety of hand-blown glass floats.
 They're as popular as ever here along the Pacific coast, where the Japanese fishing floats still occasionally wash up on our beaches - and we have colors to use in them that the original float-makers couldn't have dreamed of!see more